Gina Luria Walker: Mary Hays

-In 1972, Walker was awarded a doctorate for her work on Mary Hays.
-Hays' biographies of historical women struck Walker; she wondered why Hays would undertake such a project, a departure from her earlier philosophical work.
-Mary Hays had been a close friend of early feminist philosopher Mary Wollstonecraft, author of A Vindication of the Rights of Woman.
+In 1972, Walker earned a doctorate for her work on Mary Hays, for which she received NYU's highest academic honor, The Founder's Day Award.
+Hays' biographies of historical women struck Walker; she wondered why Hays undertook them, departing from her earlier philosophical work.
+Hays had been a close friend of the feminist philosopher Mary Wollstonecraft, author of A Vindication of the Rights of Woman.
 When Wollstonecraft died from complications of childbirth in 1797, Hays mourned her death by compiling biographies of 302 iconoclastic women.
-She wrote as a way to channel her pain and fortify herself by documenting the accomplishments of great female thinkers of the past.
 It was one of the earliest instances of feminist historical recovery.

+Hays wrote to channel her pain and fortify herself by documenting the struggles and accomplishments of great female thinkers of the past.
+It was one of the earliest instances of feminist historical recovery.
+Hays wrote an Obituary of Wollstonecraft, unsigned (Letter to the Editor, Monthly Magazine 4 [September 1797], 232-33).
+"Quick to feel, and indignant to resist the iron hand of despotism, whether civil or intellectual, her exertions to awaken in the minds of her oppressed sex a sense of their degradation, and to restore them to the dignity of reason and virtue, were active and incessant: by her impassioned reasoning and glowing eloquence, the fabric of voluptuous prejudice has been shaken to its foundation, and totters towards its fall: while her philosophic mind, taking a wider range, perceived and lamented in the defects of civil institutions, interwoven in their texture, and inseparable from them, the causes of those partial evils, destructive to virtue and happiness, which poison social intercourse and deform domestic life."

-Hays’ instinct to document the lives of neglected historical women would inspire the course of Walker's career.”
+Hays's instinct to document the lives of neglected historical women inspired the trajectory of Walker's career.

+Walker has written and edited numerous books and articles regarding Mary Hays, including The Idea of Being Free: A Mary Hays's Reader (as editor, Broadview Press, 2006), Mary Hays: The Growth of a Woman's Mind (Ashgate, 2006, reissued by Routledge in 2018), The Chawton House Library Edition of Mary Hays's Female Biography; or Memoirs of Illustrious and Celebrated Women, of All Ages and Countries, 6 vols. (as editor, Pickering & Chatto, 2013, 2014), and Mary Hays's 'Female Biography': Collective Biography as Enlightenment Feminism (with Mary Spongberg, Routledge, 2019).

 Academic work

 Female Biography Project

-In 2009, the editorial board of the library at Chawton House––an estate once owned Jane Austen’s brother that now supports the recovery of early women’s writing––commissioned Walker to reproduce Mary Hays’ Female Biography; or, Memoirs of Illustrious and Celebrated Women, Of All Ages and Countries (1803).
-Walker's edition was published in 2013 and 2014 by Pickering & Chatto.
+In 2009, the editorial board of the library at Chawton House - an estate once owned Jane Austen's brother that now supports the recovery of early women's writing - commissioned Walker to reproduce Mary Hays's Female Biography; or, Memoirs of Illustrious and Celebrated Women, Of All Ages and Countries (1803).
+Walker's edition was released in 2013 and 2014 by Pickering & Chatto Publishers.

-In order to re-create Hays’ work with all the new evidence available, Walker established a network of 200 scholars, representing 164 institutions in 18 countries, who collaborated to burnish the “female biographies” of the women Hays had included.
-These scholars, working under the name Female Biography Project, recovered historical material about previously lost women.
+In order to re-create Hays' work with the new evidence available, Walker established a network of 200 scholars.
+Working under the name Female Biography Project, they recovered historical material about women.